michaeltelford/cli_progress_bar/README.md

 ## Why This Progress Bar?

-There are many out there but progress bar...
+There are many out there but this progress bar...

 - Is fully customisable with sensible defaults out of the box
 - Has good [examples](https://github.com/michaeltelford/cli_progress_bar/blob/main/EXAMPLES.md) to copy and paste from